hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 ## Run your first SDK request

 Now that you have the Node.js SDK installed, you can create a subscription [Product](https://docs.stripe.com/api/products/create.md) and attach a [Price](https://docs.stripe.com/api/prices/create.md) with a couple API requests.
 The Node.js SDK returns [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which can be used as chainable callbacks.
-To demonstrate, we?™re passing the product identifier returned in the Product response to create a Price in this example.
+To demonstrate, we?ï¿½re passing the product identifier returned in the Product response to create a Price in this example.

 > This sample uses the default keys of your Stripe user [account](https://docs.stripe.com/get-started/account/activate.md) for your *sandbox* (A sandbox is an isolated test environment that allows you to test Stripe functionality in your account without affecting your live integration.
 Use sandboxes to safely experiment with new features and changes) environment.
 Only you can see these values.